 User Settings > Privacy & Safety > who can add you as a friend > (deselect) Everyone & Server Members

-You might not want to see what other send your way be it strangers or new friends.
+You might not want to see what others send your way, be it strangers or new friends.
 Discord explicit content filter is all set to automatically detect and delete any images or other content that seems inappropriate.
 User Settings > Privacy & Safety > (check on) Keep Me Safe

-When you click on any link that has been received from a stranger on Discord, you will be warned that the internet can be spoopy.
+When you click on any link that has been received from a stranger on Discord, you will be warned that the internet can be spooky.